 Up to this point Daredevil has been received considerably well according to Rotten Tomatoes, which gives it a 97% approval rating and IMDb which gives it 9.2/10 stars.
 One reviewer points out the fact that Daredevil always has good luck with writers because of the characters and elements which it embodies.
 Fans say that Daredevil strikes the perfect balance and many compliments are given to Charlie Cox for his portrayal of Matt Murdock and Daredevil.
 There are almost countless positive reviews giving enthusiastic feedback about the new show.
 What few critics there were talked about the violence, saying it is overwhelming and abysmal.
 They claim the acting doesn’t meet expectations, nor the writing or plot.
 Negative reviews are significantly few and far between, however, hinting at great promise for Daredevil.
-Check out these amazing AT&T U-verse Packages for more entertainment.
+Take a look at these other ways to get great fun for your household.

 Eddie Redmayne is getting most of his buzz this year for his critically acclaimed, award-winning and Academy Award nominated performance as Stephen Hawking in The Theory of Everything.